-

 The ICPC-Cyprus 2018 is the national programming competition sponsored by ACM ICPC, CCS, Digital Champion, GCC, XM and Cablenet for university students, organised for the first time in 2017.
 The competition gives the opportunity to teams of Computing students from different universities in Cyprus to interact, and to demonstrate their problem-solving, programming and teamwork skills.
 The winning team gets to represent Cyprus in the corresponding European Competition and if successful, moves on to the international ICPC finals, held each year in the USA by ACM.

-The ICPC-Cyprus Programming Competition adopts the mission of the ACM ICPC, i.e. the ACM International Collegiate Programming Contest, to provide college students with opportunities to interact with students from other universities and to sharpen and demonstrate their problem-solving, programming, and teamwork skills.
+Congratulations to the winners >The ICPC-Cyprus Programming Competition adopts the mission of the ACM ICPC, i.e. the ACM International Collegiate Programming Contest, to provide college students with opportunities to interact with students from other universities and to sharpen and demonstrate their problem-solving, programming, and teamwork skills.
 The contest provides a platform for ACM, industry, and academia to encourage and focus public attention on the next generation of computing professionals as they pursue excellence.

 The winning team will participate in the ICPC Regional Competition, which leads to the ACM ICPC International Competition.
 Cyprus falls under the South Eastern Europe Regional Competition (SEERC), and the organizing committee of the ICPC-Cyprus is collaborating with SEERC Organizers to ensure an exciting event for all participants.
 In addition to the Regional Qualification, winning teams will also become the recipients of several prizes.